flow-php/flow/examples/topics/data_source/parquet/description.md

-Read data from a json file.
+Read data from a parquet file.

 ```php
 function from_parquet(string|Path $uri);